kyma-project/test-infra/cmd/image-builder/README_deprecated.md

 Key features:

-* automatically provides a default tag, which is computed based on a template provided in `config.yaml`
+* Automatically provides a default tag, which is computed based on a template provided in `config.yaml`
-* supports adding multiple tags to the image
+* Supports adding multiple tags to the image
-* saves command outputs to separate files
+* Saves command outputs to separate files
-* when running in Prow's presubmit job, supports pushing images to different repositories with different tags
+* When running in Prow's presubmit job, supports pushing images to different repositories with different tags
-* supports pushing the same images to multiple repositories
+* Supports pushing the same images to multiple repositories
-* supports caching of built layers to reduce build times
+* Supports caching of built layers to reduce build times

 ## Quickstart Guide